We analyzed the top food blogs with the most organic Google traffic to find out the SEO secrets behind their raving success.

 #1 There is a direct correlation between organic traffic and a blog’s backlink profile.
 High-performing food blogs with a <30 DR receive 16,269 monthly organic Google visitors.
 Food blogs with a DR of 61+ receive 869,273 visitors a month.

 #2 There are 468,998 different food-related keyword phrases containing “recipe” or “recipes” that generate over 100 sessions per month from a first-page ranking.

 #3 RankIQ’s 10,000 lowest competition high traffic keywords in the food niche are made up of the following topic types; Recipe (54.7%), Q&A (20.2%), Sides to Serve with (5.4%), Substitute for (4.1%), Comparison (1.1%), and Best __ for __ (1%).

 #4 Several ultra-high traffic outliers receive 500% more traffic than the rest of the food blogs in the study.
 Deep keyword research was the SEO tactic that accounted for these extreme levels of organic traffic.

 #5 Newer food blogs, with <30 DR, were able to achieve SEO success by writing posts on longer-tailed keywords with less competition.

 #6 Chicken recipes account for the highest percentage of the top 50 highest traffic posts from the blogs in our study.
 Chicken was followed by cake, sauce, and soup.

-#8 Low and mid range DR food blogs receive a big portion of their traffic from copycat recipe posts (Ex: Applebee’s mashed potatoes recipe).
-The brands with the most low competition copycat keywords are; Starbucks, Cheesecake Factory, and Chipotle.
+#8 Low and mid-range DR food blogs receive a big portion of their traffic from copycat recipe posts (Ex: Applebee’s mashed potatoes recipe).
+The brands with the lowest competition copycat keywords are; Starbucks, Cheesecake Factory, and Chipotle.